 Retirement benefit coming sooner

-I still have 20 years left until I start receiving Medicaid and Social Security benefit at 65.
+I still have 20 years left until I start receiving Medicare and Social Security benefit at 65.
 For older workers, this gap is much smaller.
 If someone retires at 60, there are just 5 years left until they can start receiving these benefits.
 They only need to figure out how to bridge these 5-10 years gap instead of 20+ years.
 In particular, healthcare is a big problem for Americans.
 Many of us choose to work longer just for employer-subsidized health insurance.

 You don’t need to be too conservative